amay-zingg/amay-zingg/README.md

 ✶ Slideshow needs some attention.
 Photos optimized, add in information from main app for each photo as well (the location, artist and Instagram handle)

 ## Anastasia Fun Facts!
+😁 My favourite palindrome is - No Mel Gibson is a casinos big lemon

 🐅 I LOVE tigers and tiger print